 You are unlikely to do harm if you give too much calcium salt.
-If you are worried you may have given your child too much calcium salt, contact your doctor or local NHS services (details at end of leaflet).
+If you are worried you may have given your child too much calcium salt, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales).
 Have the packaging with you if you telephone for advice.